dpyasi/github_issue_analysis/GETTING_STARTED.md

 ---

 **That's it!
-You now have a complete GitHub Issues Analytics Toolkit running!** 🎯
+You now have a complete GitHub Issues Analytics Pipeline running!** 🎯

 ## **📞 Need Help?**